 The best way to learn about any new piece of software is to try it out!
-We'll assume that your computer is connected to the Internet via a wired Ethernet interface.
-Indeed, I recommend that you do this first lab on a computer that has a wired Ethernet connection, rather than just a wireless connection.
-Do the following
+We'll assume that your computer is connected to the Internet via a wired Ethernet interface or a wireless 802.11 Wi-Fi interface.
+Do the following: